apelegri/wechat-mini-program-wiki/README.md

 }
 ```

-Now that you have instantiated the `Form` object, you have to **create a new  form object** to **encapsulate data** in this object and redirect user after the form submission.
+Now that you have instantiated the `Form` object, you have to **create a  form object** in the logical layer (here form.js) to **encapsulate data** in this object and redirect user after the form submission.

 **`Code snippet "bindFormSubmit function" example.`**